zurutech/zurutech.github.io/_posts/2020-09-08-continuous-integration-with-unreal-engine-4.md

         - ue4
 ```

-This job also produces a `output.log` file that can be inspected in case of crashes of the test suite (it might happen).
+This job also produces a file named `output.log` that can be inspected in case of crashes of the test suite (it might happen).

 **NOTE**: `ue4cli` offers the `ue4 test` command, but when there is no display connected it doesn't work and we have to use the custom command line you can see above in the `ue4 run` invocation.